 When parachutes inflate they exert huge forces down the riser to the store.

-These 'opening loads', like all aerodynamic forces, vary directly with dynamic pressure, which will obviously be a minimum at apogee.
+These opening loads, like all aerodynamic forces, vary directly with dynamic pressure, which will obviously be a minimum at apogee.

-Even with the steep trajectories of rockets fired at near-vertical launch angles, the horizontal airspeed at apogee can be surprisingly large, creating opening loads rising to several Kilonewtons.
+Even with the steep trajectories of rockets fired at near-vertical launch angles, the airspeed at apogee can be surprisingly large, creating opening loads rising to several KiloNewtons.

-The recovery envelope is the range of airspeeds that one designs the recovery system to be able to function over: The higher the allowable opening speed, the less critical is the need to open at apogee, and the more flexible the recovery system can be to deal with malfunctions such as unusually high airspeeds caused by an unexpected flatter trajectory.
+The recovery envelope is the range of speeds that one designs the recovery system to be able to function over: The higher the allowable opening speed, the less critical is the need to open at apogee, and the more flexible the recovery system can be to deal with malfunctions such as unusually high airspeeds caused by an unexpected flatter trajectory.

-Narrow envelopes are very sensitive to opening airspeed (V) prediction, and because of the V dependence of drag, a reasonable estimate of recovery system loads requires accurate prediction of the vehicle airspeed at 'chute deployment, which can only be gained from a trajectory simulation that doesn't just model purely vertical ascents (see our paper 'a dynamic rocket simulator' for a suitable sim) but estimates the horizontal speed component too.
-It's wise to include the effects of wind and wind gusts on the rocket's trajectory (see our papers 'A Dynamic stability analysis rocket simulator' and 'Rocket vehicle loads and airframe design' on the Aspirespace website).
+Narrow envelopes are very sensitive to opening airspeed prediction, and because of the V^2 dependance of Drag, a reasonable estimate of recovery system loads requires accurate prediction of the vehicle airspeed at 'chute deployment, which can only be gained from a trajectory simulation that doesn't just model purely vertical ascents (see our paper 'a dynamic rocket simulator' for a suitable sim).

 To minimise airspeed, the drogue 'chute must be opened at apogee.
-Modern commercial rocketry flight computers such as the RDAS can sense apogee to allow this.